 Chart 3.
 Disinfection Results of The Shoe Sanitizing Station utilizing patented Ozone + UVC light at 10 seconds

 Why is this study important?
 Because floors matter!
-Studies have shown that the floors are a significant source of pathogenic microorganisms and that targetting our shoes, and thus the floors to reduce the microbial load within a facility is an important step towards preventing the spread of harmful germs.
+Studies have shown that shoe soles are a significant source of pathogenic microorganisms, and that disinfecting undersides of shoes is an important step to reduce the microbial load within a facility.

 Efficacy of an Ozone-Generating Whole-Shoe Disinfection Device at Three Time Points, Jesse D. Miller, Ph.D., S.Hatt, NSF International Laboratories, August 2019.